rmscode/binary-garden/docs/software/bluebeam.md

 !!! info

-    Some plug-ins require elevated permissions before changes can be saved in Revu Administrator.
-This may not be obvious, as Revu will not prompt you to sign in with a local administrator account.
-For example, if you launch Revu Administrator with a non-admin account, activate or deactivate the Outlook plug-in, and then save the change, the change will not actually be saved.
+    Some plug-ins, like the one for Microsoft Office, require elevated permissions before changes can be saved in Revu Administrator.
+This is not immediately obvious as Revu will not prompt you for credentials.
+For example, if you launch Revu Administrator as a regular user, activate/deactivate the Outlook plug-in, and then save the change, the change will not stick.